This post may contain affiliate links. Read the full disclosure

 If your family loves Trivial Pursuit but want to instead focus on their North American landscape knowledge, this National Park-themed travel edition is the game for you!

-The fun of Trivial Pursuit with the history of America’s national parks.
+The fun of Trivial Pursuit with the history of America’s national parks in a dice game.
 From Yellowstone to the Grand Canyon, you will get a real test of your knowledge in this travel card game.

 There are over 600 questions spanning 100 years of National Parks history.